Skip to content

 uv pip compile pyproject.toml --generate-hashes --output-file={{constraints}}

-# build python package
+# Task to build the Python package wheel.

 [group('package')]